Its-Rolo/unitils/README.md

 vim unitils.conf
 ```

-If you are not using Linux, you can clone the github repo.
-You must also edit main.py as the file path structure is designed for linux.
+If you are not using Linux, clone the repo with git clone.
+Afterwards, edit main.py such that the file path for unitils.conf is correct.
 After completing those two steps, you can run the script as normal with 'python main.py'

 ## Uninstallation